thenewdesertoutpost/newdesertoutpost.github.io/pages/join.md

 bigimg: /img/posts/2018/retro/camp.jpg
 ---

 New Desert Outpost is a diverse collection of people from a variety of backgrounds and ages.
-Most of our campers come in through referrals, but we're always open to meeting new people who want to help us make our camp thrive.
+Most of our campers come in through referrals, but we're always open to meeting people to help our camp thrive.

 Want to connect?
 Find us on [facebook](https://www.facebook.com/newdesertoutpost)